 When I was looking at the photos of our front porch, I realized that the Spring wreath I still had on our front door didn’t match the rest of the red, white, and blue decorations.
 That meant I got to do some crafting!
-Instead of creating another patriotic wreath like I did last year, I used some materials from my stash to make a rustic wooden flag to hang on our front door.
+Instead of creating another patriotic wreath like I did last year, I used some materials from my stash to make a rustic wood shim American flag to hang on our front door.

 I bought a package of inexpensive wood shims on a whim last year, not really knowing what I would do with them.
 Every couple of months I would take them out and play around with them, trying to come up with a creative way to use them.
 Instead of a overly complicated design, I ended up turning them into this simple flag hanging.
 Since the flag will hang on our front door, I used the same chalky finish paint colors that I used for my distressed plant stand and the outdoor flower planters.

 You can watch this brief video to see how I put the flag together or you can scroll down for the step-out photos.
 My YouTube channel is full of creative tutorials like this, so pop over and subscribe so you don’t miss any!

 I laid out fourteen wood shims in two rows of seven.
 I alternated the direction of the wedge-shaped shims to give the appearance that the flag was waving in the wind.

 You get a better sense of the alternating shims if you aren’t looking at the piece straight on.

 First, I painted six shims red and five shims white.
 I made sure to paint the front, end, and sides of each shim so that all the visible surfaces were covered in paint.
 I only gave the shims one coat of chalky finish paint because I wanted the wood grain to show through.
 The pine shims absorbed some of the paint, so the shims dried VERY quickly.

 I painted the remaining three shims, leaving space for the blue section of the American flag.